-Use the Physician Certification Statement (PCS) Form - Request for Transportation form to document the specific transportation restrictions of a member due to a medical condition when requesting non-emergency medical transportation (NEMT) for Medi-Cal members.
-The form is available in the Provider Library at providerlibrary. healthnetcalifornia.com.
+Use the Physician Certification Statement (PCS) Form - Request for Transportation form to document the specific transportation restrictions of a member due to a medical condition when requesting non-emergency medical transportation (NEMT) or non-medical transportation (NMT) for Medi-Cal members.
+The form is available in the Provider Library at providerlibrary.healthnetcalifornia.com.